 Ilkley Moor is a upland habitat, and like many sites like this it’s suffered ecological deterioration due to animal over grazing and the drainage of the blanket bog.
 This is why the site has been ring fenced under the South Pennines Special Protection area, to prevent further ecological damage.

-When visiting in spring it can be boggy and muddy under foot but much quieter than the summer months.
+When visiting in spring it can be boggy and muddy under foot.
 As early summer swings round the carpet of flora springs into life with a sea of cotton grass dancing across the Moor, and as the summer eclipses this green and white turns to a purple violet.
 By autumn and winter the heather has left us and the winter rolls in.
 The desolation and glibness of this period also creates a magical feel to the place, particularly when a sprinkling of snow settles across the Moor.

 Things to Do